Wietmarschen

-Wietmarschen is a unitary municipality (Einheitsgemeinde) in the district of Grafschaft Bentheim in Lower Saxony, Germany.
+Wietmarschen (Northern Low Saxon: Wietmöschken) is a unitary municipality (Einheitsgemeinde) in the district of Grafschaft Bentheim in Lower Saxony, Germany.
 It is split into the villages of Wietmarschen, Füchtenfeld, Schwartenpohl, Lohnerbruch, Nordlohne and Lohne with Lohne being the biggest and having the town hall while Wietmarschen, which is the second biggest, having the name.

 Geography

 Wietmarschen lies roughly 8 km west of Lingen, and 13 km northeast of Nordhorn.
 The community's highest elevation is the Rupingberg in Lohne at 50 m above sea level.
 There are plans to construct a viewing tower on it.

 Constituent communities

 The municipality is divided into six Ortsteile named Wietmarschen, Füchtenfeld, Schwartenpohl, Lohnerbruch, Nordlohne and Lohne.

 Religion

 The community of Wietmarschen diverges sharply from the rest of the district with regard to religion in that it has a largely Catholic character.
 In February 2006, the community's religious affiliations broke down thus: